Sinapse-Energia/M2M-I2C-Development/README.md

 Southbound functions to be developed

-## CAN configuration
+## I2C configuration

-`result config_can(baudRate, listen, address_list)`
+`result config_i2c(baudRate, listen, address_list)`

 *Inputs*

-* baudRate (int): Speed to be used in the CAN interface
+* baudRate (int): Speed to be used in the I2C interface
-* listen (bool): Set if the device will work read and write the CAN bus or only the write it
+* listen (bool): Set if the device will work read and write the I2C bus or only the write it
 * address_list (List): List of the addresses that will listen the device.
-This list will contain N CAN addresses if the _listen_ is true.
+This list will contain N I2C addresses if the _listen_ is true.
 It can contains the broadcast address that indicates the device listen everything.
 Addresses codfied in HEX

 *Output*

 * result: Number code indicating success (0) or error (number indicating the error code)

-## Write CAN message
+## Write I2C message

-`result write_can_message(can_address, payload)`
+`result write_can_message(i2c_address, payload)`

 *Inputs*

-* can_address: Address that should contain the CAN message, could be a broadcast address.
+* i2c_address: Address that should contain the I2C message, could be a broadcast address.
 Address codified in HEX
 * payload: Payload to be sent codified in HEX.
-If bigger than 8 bytes, several CAN messages should be sent
+If bigger than 8 bytes, several I2C messages should be sent

 *Output*